 Clarke Energy's Early Years

 Clarke Energy started trading in 1989, providing spare parts world-wide to users of marine, industrial and locomotive diesel engines.
 The company at that time was based in Aintree near Liverpool and was head by Jim Clarke.
-By 1992 the company had grown to 40 people and had a growing turnover.
+By 1992 the company had grown to 40 people and had an increasing turnover.
 In 1992 new purpose built premises were purchased at Unity Grove, Knowsley Business Park in Liverpool.

 From Strength to Strength

-The company has continued to grow and now provides employment for a workforce of over 1000 across sixteen countries globally.
-The company moved to its international headquarters, ‘Power House’, in 2000 which are situated in Knowsley Industrial Park near Liverpool.
+The company has continued to grow and now provides employment for a workforce of over 1,000 across seventeen countries globally.
+The company moved to its international headquarters, ‘Power House’, in 2000 which are situated in Knowsley Business Park near Liverpool.

-UK distributor for Jenbacher – now one of the world’s leading manufacturers of gas-powered reciprocating engines and co-generation units.
-This was largely thanks to the company’s strong service based operation and enviable reputation for top quality, reliable and accountable customer service.
+Jenbacher was acquired by GE in 2003 and is one of the world’s leading manufacturers of reciprocating engines and co-generation units.
+Clarke Energy's ongoing successful relationship with Jenbacher is the company’s approach to delivering quality engineered facilities supported by a strong service based operation.
+The company has a reputation for integrity along with top quality, reliable and accountable customer service.

 Ongoing global expansion